drahosj/qclog/readme.md

 # Quick Contest Log (QCLog)

 ## Installation
-The only dependency is PySide6.
+The only dependency is PySide6 (hamlib - optional).
 If you have a systemwide PySide6 installation, it might work without any dependencies.
 Just clone the repo.

 `git clone https://github.com/drahosj/quicklog`

+### Installing Dependencies System-Wide

+Debian: `# apt install python3-qtpy python3-hamlib`

+Fedora: `# dnf install python3-pyside6 python3-hamlib`

-Otherwise, you might need to install PySide6 in a virtualenv as follows:
+### Installing dependencies in a virtualenv

 `cd quicklog`